ethsd/nft-fair-mint-with-vrf/README.md

 Please do not use this code in production.
 The intention of the following code is for demonstration purposes only, does not account for edge cases, and was not designed to be a complete solution to random nft mints with Chainlink VRF.

+To participate in the coding session, download the repo:

+`git clone <this repo>`

+Install the dependencies:

+`npm install`

 Begin by compiling the contracts:

 `npx hardhat compile --network hardhat`